Grades 4K – 5th:

 In a digital world, Hartland Lakeside understands that many students learn well through the vast technological resources offered by our District.
 All of our classrooms have access to computers and iPads and incorporate many aspects of learning through technological media.
 Yet, our digital classrooms extend learning to a global venue where students interact with people from around the world.
 In addition, they are able to explore places and cultures different from their own environment and learn firsthand from experts and scientists through a virtual interactive experience.

 Yet, one of the hallmarks of our digital classrooms is that they have become a model site for student and teacher learning and experiences that are shared with other staff members.
 As an example, digital classrooms have incorporated the use of Apple TV, where students can push their work wirelessly onto a large TV screen and where teachers use mobile devices to share videos and other visual learning cues.

 Another benefit to the digital classroom is enhanced communication with parents using various technological forms that were not available a few years back.
 This allows parents to have insights and information into their child’s daily schoolwork and learning expectations.
 The digital classrooms strive to develop an interactive and meaningful partnership where parents play a daily role with the teacher in their child’s education.

-Hartland Lakeside offers one charter school and three magnet schools across the K-8 grades.
-The charter consists of a K-2 fine arts school and the two magnet schools offer a 3-5-community learning multi-grade school, and a 6-8 entrepreneurial school.
+Hartland Lakeside offers three magnet schools across the K-8 grades.
+The magnet schools consist of a K-2 fine arts school, a 3-5-community consists multi-grade school and a 6-8 entrepreneurial school.
 At Hartland Lakeside, we understand that children learn differently and that the learning environment can play a role in how their engagement and motivation is expressed.
-Our charter and magnet schools provide alternative learning opportunities, where students can connect their interests to curricular objectives and extend their learning using approaches that work better for them.
+Our magnet schools provide alternative learning opportunities, where students can connect their interests to curricular objectives and extend their learning by using approaches that work better for them.